oasys-mas/free-range-zoo/docs/source/api/logging.md

 This allows logging of custom information at any timestep.

 ## Integration with Rendering
 The logged data is also used for rendering wildfire simulations.
 The `Wildfire Simulation Renderer` processes these logs to generate visualizations, including interactive and video-based outputs.
-See the [Wildfire Simulation Renderer Guide](#) for details.
+See `rendering.py` files in `env/<environment name>/env/utils/` for details.

 ## Notes
 - Ensure that the `log_directory` does not exist before execution.